 We are a group of believers passionate about seeing the church engage their neighbor with Christ’s love to bring hope and restoration to all.

-Rachael Sloan is a graduate of Bridgewater College where she earned a B.A. and an endorsement in teaching English learners.
+Rachael Sloan is a graduate of Bridgewater College (BA Liberal Studies/Elementary Education) and Wheaton College (MA TESOL/Intercultural Studies).
 After teaching in Harrisonburg for two years, Rachael moved to Bulgaria for 2.5 years where she taught English and worked with a Bulgarian church.
 Within RHR, Rachael serves church-based English programs and consults with churches to share opportunities for international outreach.
-She is also currently pursuing an M.A. in Intercultural Studies/TESOL at Wheaton College.

 A graduate of Wheaton College and Regent University, Nancy is a former Spanish teacher, missionary, and church missions director.
 Nancy has a passion for mobilizing the local church to be actively engaged in God’s heart for His world.
 As Program Coordinator at RHR, Nancy works to expand the Jobs for Life sites, assists in growing the vision and reach of Restoring Hope Roanoke, and is the pen behind the website and newsletters.
 She and her husband Rick have two young adult children and live in Cave Spring, Virginia.